SMB92/F4-SpawnEngine/README.md

 ### SpawnEngine updated to version 0.06.01.180504

-[04/05/2018] New features and gneral housekeeping/optimization.
+[04/05/2018] New features and general housekeeping/optimization.
 See update logs below for detailed info.

 ### First Public source released!